DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 5.  **Last name** – Enter the surname or family name
 6.  **Customer group** - Select the relevant customer group for this client.
 This can be edited later if a customer’s service provision changes
 7.  **Terms of payment** – Enter the client’s payment terms
-8.  **Address** – Enter the address for the client’s invoices to be sent to if they are responsible for paying any bills.
+8.  **Address**—If the client is responsible for paying bills, enter the address to which invoices will be sent.
 Other Addresses can be added after the customer account has been created.
 9.  **Contact information** – Enter the contact information, telephone and email, for the client or the nominated account receiver.
 Other Contact information can be added after the customer account has been created.
 10. Click **Save** to add the new client.
 11. Click on the new **Customer account id** to open the customer account record.
     **General Tab**
 12. **Name details** – Add any titles and Known as (Preferred name)
 13. **Personal information** - Enter any other details such as gender, birth date and marital status.
-14. **Care services** – Select the customer’s statement preference (Mail or Email) and
-    if they prefer a different name on their statements, eg. Instead of James Smith it might be preferred to have Mr & Mrs Smith, enter this in the Customer statement name.
+14. **Care services** – Select the customer’s statement preference (Mail or Email).
+If they prefer a different name on their statements, eg. Instead of James Smith it might be preferred to have Mr & Mrs Smith, enter this in the Customer statement name.
 This is most commonly used for independent living and
     Select the Carer status if that is relevant to the client
 15. **HCP** - Set to yes if the client has a home care package and requires the Home care unspent amount to be calculated by the system
     **Address Tab**